artsy/hokusai/docs/hokusai_project_files.md

 ### production.yml

 Referenced by `hokusai production` subcommands.
-It should contain a `Deployment` and a `Service` definition for the project as well as any dependent deployments and/or services.
+It should contain at least a `Deployment` and a `Service` definition for the project as well as any dependent Kubernetes resources.

 ## Kubernetes Yaml Template Processing